dolph/recipes/sides/crunchy-mashed-potatoes.md

 Remove crumb mixture from oven and immediately toss in thyme mixture.
 Taste and season with more salt if needed.
 Let topping cool in pan.

-> Hold here up to 2 days ahead.
+> Hold here up to 2 days.
 Store airtight at room temperature.

 Add: